victor-rocha/TL-Pokedex/README.md

 - Just simply navigate to `TL-Pokedex` and open `Pokedex.sln` file.
 - Hit 'Run' or 'Debug'
-- Then navigate `https://localhost:5001/swagger/index.html` to use the API via [Swagger](https://swagger.io/)
+- Then please navigate to `https://localhost:5001/swagger/index.html` to use the API via [Swagger](https://swagger.io/)

 2. Via `dotnet cli`

 - Navigate to `TL-Pokedex/src/Pokedex.API`
 - Run `dotnet run --configuration Release --project Pokedex.API.csproj`
-- Open your browser and navigate to `http://localhost:5000/swagger/index.html` to use the API via [Swagger](https://swagger.io/)
+- Open your browser and please navigate to `http://localhost:5000/swagger/index.html` to use the API via [Swagger](https://swagger.io/)

 3. Via Docker

 - Navigate to `TL-Pokedex`
 - Run `docker build -t pokedex .`
 - Then run `docker run -p 8080:80 pokedex`
-- Last navigate to `http://localhost:8080/swagger/index.html` to use the API via [Swagger](https://swagger.io/)
+- Last but not least, please navigate to `http://localhost:8080/swagger/index.html` to use the API via [Swagger](https://swagger.io/)

 ## Development decisions
 I usually like to try new things while doing home assignments like this.
 It allows me to try something new outside of my working hours and learning a bit more :)